kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 ---

 {{% capture overview %}}
-Use the Kubernetes command-line tool, [kubectl](/docs/user-guide/kubectl/), to deploy and manage applications on Kubernetes.
+The Kubernetes command-line tool, [kubectl](/docs/user-guide/kubectl/), allows you to deploy and manage applications on Kubernetes.
 Using kubectl, you can inspect cluster resources; create, delete, and update components; look at your new cluster; and bring up example apps.
 {{% /capture %}}

 {{% capture prerequisites %}}